Integer Echo State Networks: Efficient Reservoir Computing for Digital Hardware: Performance evaluation

 These results highlight a very important trade-off: the performance versus a complexity of implementation.
-While the performance of the intESN is somewhat poorer in this task, one has to bare in mind its memory footprint.
+While the performance of intESN is somewhat poorer in this task, one has to bear in mind its memory footprint.
 With the clipping threshold $\kappa=3$ only 3-bit are needed to represent the state of a neuron compared to 32-bit per neuron (the size of type float) in ESN.
-We conjecture that some reduction in the performance for 10 folds memory footprint reduction is an acceptable price in applications on resource constrained computing devices.
-On the other hand, we can check the performance of the two networks with equal memory footprints.
-For this we increased the number of neurons in intESN so that the total memory consumed by the reservoir with the same clipping threshold $\kappa=3$ would match that of ESN.
+In other words, intESN allowed lowering the memory footprint of the reservoir by an order of magnitude by sacrificing only a fraction of the performance with respect to the information capacity.
+Thus, we conjecture that some reduction in the performance for ten folds memory footprint reduction is an acceptable price in applications on resource-constrained computing devices.
+On the other hand, we can check the performance of the networks with equal memory footprints.
+For this we increased the number of neurons in intESN so that the total memory consumed by the reservoir with the same clipping threshold $\kappa=3$ would match that of the conventional or ring-based ESN.
 This network is denoted as ``intESN-large''.
+Since $\kappa=3$ requires only 3-bit, in order to get the memory footprint corresponding to ESN, intESN could use more than ten times more neurons.
+Thus, the memory footprint of intESN with $1000$ neurons corresponds to ESN with $100$ neurons; while intESN with $2000$ and $3000$ neurons correspond to ESN with $200$ and $300$ neurons respectively.
 The results for this case are presented in Fig.~\ref{fig:memory:long} (the training sequence was prolonged to 9000 random tokens).
 With such settings intESN-large has clearly higher information capacity.
 In particular, for ESN memory footprint with 100 neurons the decoded amount of information has increased 2.2 times while for 200 and 300 neurons it increased 1.6 and 1.3 times respectively.
+It is important to note, however, that while the memory consumed by the reservoir of intESN-large was comparable to the corresponding ESN, the readout matrix for intESN-large was larger and more computationally demanding than the ESN readout matrix since the size of a readout matrix is proportional to the number of neurons in the reservoir.